-- Refractive errors - Children with Down syndrome are more likely to need glasses than are other children.
-This may be due to myopia (near-sightedness), hyperopia (far-sightedness), and/or astigmatism.
-Refractive error may develop early in life or later on.
+- Refractive errors - Children with Down syndrome are more likely to need glasses than other children.
+Some children with Down syndrome may benefit from wearing bifocal glasses.
+Refractive error (problems focusing due to a need for glasses) may develop early in life or later on.

-- Tearing - Excessive tears or watering of the eyes may occur because the drainage channels are blocked or narrow (nasolacrimal duct obstruction).
-This may require surgical intervention.
+- Tearing – Children with Down syndrome have higher rates of tearing because the drainage channels are blocked or narrow (nasolacrimal duct obstruction).
+This may require surgical treatment.

 - Nystagmus - This is a “back-and-forth” movement or shaking of the eyes.
 It can affect vision.

 WHEN SHOULD CHILDREN WITH DOWN SYNDROME get AN EYE EXAM?